-By Anthony De Marinis, CDBC, ADT, FDM, CBATI, TTWC, VSA-DT
+By Anthony De Marinis, CDBC, ADT, LFDM, FFCP

-Behavior modification is a treatment approach for changing the undesirable behaviors that your dog exhibits.
+Behavior modification also known as behavior rehabilitation or behavior resolution, is a treatment approach for changing the undesirable behaviors that your dog exhibits.
 Behavior modification can address a broad range of issues and is designed to meet the specific needs of each dog and household.

-- Aggression to people, dogs, and other animals
+- Aggression toward people, dogs, and other animals

 - Fear of noises, people, other animals, and storms